Perez Perez v. USA

 On March 30, 2020, the district court denied the government’s motion to dismiss, finding that neither the due care exception nor the discretionary function exception to liability under the FTCA barred the claims.
 The government moved the court to certify its order for interlocutory appeal pursuant to 28 U.S.C. § 1292(b).
 Briefing on that motion was completed on June 19, 2020.
 On July 6, 2020, the court denied the government’s motion.
 Discovery is ongoing.
 The court has resolved several discovery disputes in Plaintiffs’ favor, including rejecting the government’s claim that records and deposition testimony related to the government’s 2017 planning to separate families was unrelated to the 2018 family separations.
 On July 14, 2022, the Court denied the government’s motions to consolidate policy-level discovery in C.M. with related family separation cases in the district.

-On December 14, 2022, Plaintiffs filed a motion for sanctions arising from the Defendants’ production of thousands of documents after the close of fact discovery resulting in Plaintiffs’ inability to review them to determine who to depose or what to cover during the vast majority of the fact depositions.
-The court has not ruled on Plaintiffs’ motion for sanctions.
+On December 14, 2022, Plaintiffs filed a motion for sanctions arising from the Defendant’s production of thousands of documents after the close of fact discovery resulting in Plaintiffs’ inability to review them to determine who to depose or what to cover during the vast majority of the fact depositions.
+The court granted Plaintiffs’ motion in part in August 2023.

 Documents: